Lucile-S/Unsupervised_image_classification/README.md

 <p align="center"><img src="Helper/nb_images_all_dataset.jpg" width="200"\></p>
 <p align="center"><img src="Helper/training_images_by_cat.png" width="640"\></p>

-For the purpose of the project, I created a smaller dataset consisting of **2000 images from each directories, giving a total of 8000 images.**
+In this project, I created a smaller dataset consisting of **2000 images from each directories, giving a total of 8000 images.**

 ## Ressources
 For additional information: see http://www.cell.com/cell/fulltext/S0092-8674(18)30154-5